 A person is guilty if:

 The following sets out the penalties that result when a person is convicted of one of the above crimes.
-An experienced New Jersey Vandalism Criminal Defense Attorney may be able to have your charges reduced, I have extensive experience with all types of municipal and criminal court charges.
+An experienced criminal defense attorney may be able to have your charges reduced, I have extensive experience with all types of municipal and criminal court charges.

 - Up to 18 months in prison